anjuna-security/go-nitro-attestation/README.md

 Find below a high-level overview of how to use this module.

-### Generate a Nitro Attestation Report
+### Generate an AWS Nitro Attestation Report

-If your application is running inside a Nitro Enclave, be mindful that an endpoint is available internally to the Enclave.
-This endpoint can be used by your application to fetch a new Signed Nitro Attestation Report.
+If your application is running inside an Anjuna Nitro Enclave, be mindful that an endpoint is available internally to the Enclave.
+This endpoint can be used by your application to fetch a new Signed AWS Nitro Attestation Report.
 The endpoint is available at `http://localhost:50051` and the API is available in the root path.

-If your application was written in Go, you can use the package `attester` to easily communicate with the endpoint and generate a new Signed Nitro Attestation Report.
+If your application was written in Go, you can use the package `attester` to easily communicate with the endpoint and generate a new Signed AWS Nitro Attestation Report.

 Go Example: